 This shall be only valid for a Retrieve/Delete operation.

-child-resources: A nested representation of the resource's child resource(s) their descendants and their attributes shall be returned as content.
+child-resources: A nested representation of the resource's child resource(s) their descendants (excluding virtual resources) and their attributes shall be returned as content.
 The resources that are returned are subject to any filter criteria that are given in the Filter Criteria parameter (if there are no filter criteria then all children and their descendants are returned).
 The attributes of the parent resource are not returned, but all the attributes of the children are returned.
 For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, only a representation of all of its <contentInstance> child-resource(s) is provided.

 The offset, maximum number/size and maximum level shall be specified in Filter Criteria as offset, limit, and level condition, respectively, by the Originator.
 Processing of direct child resources, size limitations, maximum nesting level, and offset for the starting of direct child resource processing of the attributes+child-resources option shall apply to this option as well.